-- o Guests must be always accompanied by a resident host. - o Guests are not permitted beyond the main desk unless accompanied by their resident host. - o Guests must sign into to the residence halls. - o Guests must leave a valid photo ID at the main desk. - O Guests will receive a guest pass that must be returned when they leave the residence - o If a guest pass is lost or not returned, the resident host and the guest may be subject to loss of guest privileges.
+- Guests must be accompanied by a resident host at all times. - Guests are not permitted beyond the main desk unless accompanied by their resident host. - Guests must sign into to the residence halls. - Guests must leave a valid photo ID at the main desk. - Guests will receive a guest pass that must be returned when they leave the residence halls. - If a guest pass is lost or not returned, the resident host and the guest may be subject to loss of guest privileges

-• Overnight Guest Visitations
+Overnight Guest Visitation

-- o All Residents in the apartment/suite/room must agree to the overnight guest. - o Residents cannot host overnight guests of the opposite gender. - o Residents are permitted one overnight guest per night. - Overnight guests must be registered by their resident hosts at the main desk of their residence hall. - Overnight guests and resident hosts must be present when the overnight guest arrives to complete the sign in procedures.
+- All Residents in the apartment/suite/room must agree to the overnight guest. - Residents cannot host overnight guests of the opposite gender. - Residents are permitted one overnight guest per night. - Overnight guests must be registered by their resident hosts at the main desk of their residence hall.

-- o Resident hosts must sign in their own overnight guests. - o Resident hosts must always accompany their overnight guests. - o Guests will receive an overnight guest pass.
-All passes are distributed at the main desk. - o If a guest loses a pass or fails to return it to the main desk, the guest and the resident host may be subject to the loss of overnight guest privileges. - The total number of overnight visits per resident or per guest may not exceed 20 days per semester and no more than 2 consecutive nights per week. - Overnight guests under the age of 18 must have permission from their parent/guardian Permission forms are available from Housing and Residence Life.
+- Overnight guests and resident hosts must be present when the overnight guest arrives to complete the sign in procedures. - Resident hosts must sign in their own overnight guests. - Resident hosts must accompany their overnight guests at all times. - Guests will receive an overnight guest pass.
+All passes are distributed at the main desk. - If a guest loses a pass or fails to return it to the main desk, the guest and the resident host may be subject to the loss of overnight guest privileges. - The total number of overnight visits per resident or per guest may not exceed 20 days per semester and no more than 2 consecutive nights per week. - Overnight guests under the age of 18 must have permission from their parent/guardian Permission forms are available online at: https://cdn2.hubspot.net/hubfs/3924406/minor_overnight_form.pdf

-Violations of the residence hall visitation policy includes, but is not limited to:
+Violations of the Residence Hall Visitation include but are not limited to:

-- Residents, commuters and guests in a residence hall room past visitation hours. - Unauthorized entry of the residence halls and/or rooms. - Failure to follow guest sign in procedures. - Having another resident sign in your guest. - Attempting to have a guest of the opposite gender stay past visitation hours. - Overnight guests staying beyond 20 days in a semester and/or two consecutive nights in a week. - No permission form for an overnight guest under 18 years of age. - Failure of resident hosts to always accompany their guests in the residence halls.
+- Residents, commuters and guests in a residence hall room past visitation hours. - Unauthorized entry of the residence halls and/or rooms. - Failure to follow guest sign in procedures. - Having another resident sign in your guest. - Attempting to have a guest of the opposite gender stay past visitation hours. - Overnight guests staying beyond 20 days in a semester and/or two consecutive nights in a week. - No permission form for an overnight guest under 18 years of age. - Failure of resident hosts to accompany their guests in the residence halls at all times.